-Three hundred and thirty million people around the world are impacted by asthma.
-In the UK alone, every 10 seconds, someone has a severe asthma attack, with three people dying every day.
+There are 330 million people around the world who are impacted by asthma.
+In the UK alone, someone has a severe asthma attack every 10 seconds, with three people dying every day.

 And for some, existing treatments do not work.